 - Add the cooked farro, ¼ cup chopped parsley, ½ cup chopped pecans, and scooped out acorn squash, stirring to combine.
 Season the stuffing with salt and pepper.

 - Spoon the farro stuffing into the acorn squash and sprinkle breadcrumbs and grated parmesan.
 Bake the stuffed squash for about 7-8 minutes or until the cheese has melted and the breadcrumbs are toasted.
 Serve warm.

 **Helpful tips and common mistakes

 This stuffed acorn squash with sausage and apple farro stuffing was created for this year's Thanksgiving dinner but it can very much be just a regular weeknight meal.
-You can also take out the sausage and have this as a vegetarian option as well.
+You can also take out the sausage to make it vegetarian or use vegetarian sausage instead.

 Brown the sausage and saute the vegetables including the onions, apples, celery, and garlic.
-I chose chicken apple sausage for this recipe to go full out with the sausage and apple flavors but use what you like!
+I chose chicken apple sausage for this recipe to compliment the apple but use what you like!
 Add all of the aromatics along with white wine and bring everything to a simmer.
-Finally, add the cooked farro and finish with chopped parsley and chopped pecans.
+Once the liquid has evaporated, add the cooked farro along with the reserved squash, chopped parsley, and chopped pecans.